nexusformat/definitions/manual/source/motivations.rst

 Simple plotting
 ###############

+.. index: plotting

-An important motivation for the design of NeXus was to simplify the creation of a default :index:`plot <NeXus basic motivation; default plot>` view.
+An important motivation for the design of NeXus was to simplify the creation of a default plot view.
 While the best representation of a set of observations will vary, depending on various conditions, a good suggestion is often known *a priori*.
 This suggestion is described in the ``NXdata``